Get to know

 What is the best way to finish your day?
 Do you have a favorite fish recipe?

-During fishing trips, we frequently eat a delicious shore lunch or dinner with corn on the cob, beans, steamed vegetables, stir fry, and homemade bannock.
+During fishing trips, we frequently eat a shore lunch or dinner with corn on the cob, beans, steamed vegetables, stir fry, and homemade bread.
 Yes, we normally have a number of people to sit with while we enjoy the fruits of our labor and share fishing stories.
 Everything tastes amazing on fishing adventures; the fresh air and time spent on the water definitely work up an appetite!

 What advice would you have for someone who is just starting to discover the passion of fishing?